mudasobwa/mudasobwa.github.io/_posts/2018-01-12-parse-cumbersome-data.md

 The issue is one cannot pattern match binaries of undeternmined length in the middle of the match.
-My first idea was strictly disallow malformed input like `"42°0´6.57252˝N,3°8´28.13388˝E"`, but a friend of mine having an address “17257 Fontanilles, Girona, Spain” would complain and grudge that `{42, 3.14159265}` is accepted fine, while `"42°0´0˝N,3°14´15.9˝E"` is not.
+My first idea was strictly disallow malformed input like `"42°0´6.57252˝N,3°8´28.13388˝E"`, but a friend of mine having an address _“17257 Fontanilles, Girona, Spain”_ would complain and grudge that `{42, 3.14159265}` is accepted fine, while `"42°0´0˝N,3°14´15.9˝E"` is not.

-But Elixir provides great opportunities for macro programming, would probably yell here the astute reader, and yes, here we go.
+Well, Elixir provides great opportunities for macro programming, would probably yell here the astute reader, and yes, here we go.
 We are about to _generate_ all possible variants of the string above in a compile time.